 Summing up

 So, the bill of lading is the key to unlocking international logistics.
-It’s the pass that gets you through the door, but it relies on being correctly issued and — most importantly – correctly filled out.
+It’s the pass that gets you through the door, but it relies on having correct information provided and being correctly issued.
 Take your time getting to grips with the documentation before you book.
 You can read more about the bill of lading in our FAQs.

 Feel ready to tackle your logistics?
 Why not sign up to Maersk today to explore the platform, browse routes and start booking.